top of page

 Course Learning Outcomes (CLOs) / Course Objectives (COs)

 CO1: Demonstrate the ability to use basic probability concepts with descriptive statistics.
-[Covered before MST]
+[Covered for MST]

 CO2: Visualize the patterns in the data.
-[Covered before MST]
+[Covered for MST]

 CO3: Demonstrate the use of statistical methods to estimate characteristics of the data.
-[Covered before MST]
+[Covered for MST]

 CO4: Explain and demonstrate the use of predictive analytics in the field of data science.
 [Covered before EST]